captainqdev/captainqdev/README.md

 - 👋 Hi, I’m @CaptainQWasTaken
 - 🌱 I’m currently making games with C#, C, HTML, CSS, JS and Python!
 - 📫 Reach me on discord: CaptainQ#7331
-- 👀 Need help with Funky Ducks or Pig Lands please email help.scopestar@gmail.com
+- 👀 Need help with Funky Ducks or Pig Lands please email [support@scopestar.ml](mailto:support@scopestar.ml)

 <!---
 CaptainQWasTaken/CaptainQWasTaken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.